jddf/jddf-infer/README.md

 # jddf-infer

-`jddf-infer` generates a jddf schema from example values.
+`jddf-infer` generates a JDDF schema from example values.
 It's useful for when you want to put together the skeleton of a schema quickly, just using example data.